Crudeerz/atari_spaceinvaders_iths/README.md

 > [!NOTE]
 > The saving of plots is only made for the sake of the streamlit app.
 > If you would like to construct a ".gif" from all saved plots in */Local/Plots*, run the program **"Laboration/Resources/make_gif.py"**
-> ==By default, this program removes the images from the source directory when the gif has been successfully created.==
+> By default, this program removes the images from the source directory when the gif has been successfully created.

+If you want to test the models that has been saved and record them playing the game, you can run **"Laboration/record_agent.py"**.